tibinkthomas/dataanalytics/README.md

 - Description : The data has 197 countries and for each of the 197 unique countries and 6 regions namelky South Asia, Europe & Central Asia, Middle East & North Africa, Sub-Saharan Africa, America and East Asia & Pacific, the data provides values for Life, Population and Income for 41284 observations.
 The data spans from year 1800 to year 2015.

-## Link to the report: Tibin's Report on GapMinder Data
+## Link to the report: Tibin's Report on GapMinder Data: https://github.com/tibinkthomas/dataanalytics/blob/master/TibinThomasGapMinder.Rmd

 ### The different sections are,